 Cardamom is used mainly in Indian cooking as well as Middle Eastern cuisine.
 In Indian recipes, whole cardamom pods are used in preparing basmati rice and various curries.
 In Middle Eastern recipes, ground cardamom is used in preparing certain desserts.

-If you're using cardamom in a recipe, ideally you'd start with whole cardamom pods.
+If you're using green cardamom in a recipe, ideally you'd start with whole cardamom pods.
 If you buy ground cardamom (i.e. cardamom powder) from the spice section, it won't be as flavorful since the essential oils of the cardamom seed will lose their flavor relatively quickly after the seeds are ground.

 Cardamom has a strong, sweet, pungent flavor and aroma, with hints of lemon and mint.
 Black cardamom has a smoky note and a cooling menthol one as well.